cksystemsteaching/selfie/README.md

 1. *Compile time* refers to the time of compiling source code.
 2. *Runtime* refers to the time of executing compiled machine code.

 Compile time includes the time when source code is not just compiled but developed.
 Runtime is really just the time when compiled machine code is executed.
-Anything to the left of the vertical black bar happens at compile time.
+Anything to the left of the vertical black bar happens at compile time, that is, compilation of C\* code to RISC-U machine code by the starc compiler of selfie.
 Anything to the right happens at runtime.
-In the figures below the right part shows the machine state when executing the compiled machine code.
+In the figures below the right part is populated with the initial machine state for executing the compiled RISC-U machine code.

 Keeping the two timelines strictly separate from each other in your mind is important but not always easy.
 Some students struggle with this.
 One reason might be that compile time is also runtime but for the compiled machine code of the compiler, not the machine code compiled by the compiler.
 Read that again!
 We therefore try to distinguish both timelines as much as possible.